eukara/freecs/README.md

 Run the engine and when in-game download the needed content, or optionally merge your own HL + CS 1.5 installation.

 ## Building
+Make sure you've cloned the FreeHL repo (external) into the Nuclide-SDK.

 Clone the repository into the Nuclide-SDK:

 > git clone REPOURL cstrike